Really Don't Care

 "Really Don't Care" is a song by American singer Demi Lovato, featuring English singer Cher Lloyd.
 The song was released on May 20, 2014, as the fourth and final single from the former's fourth studio album Demi (2013).
 Both of them co-wrote the track with Savan Kotecha and its producers Carl Falk and Rami Yacoub.
-"Really Don't Care" has been certified 2× platinum by RIAA.
+"Really Don't Care" has been certified 2× platinum by Recording Industry Association of America (RIAA).
 It is Lovato's third number one on the US Dance chart.
-It reached the top 10 in Israel.
+The track reached the top 10 in Israel as well as the top 30 in Canada, Slovakia, and the United States.

 Composition

 "Really Don't Care" is an uptempo dance-pop song, with influences of bubblegum pop, that runs for three minutes and twenty-one seconds.
 Lloyd makes a brief appearance during the bridge.
 Lyrically, the song is a message of defiance to a former lover, with Lovato confidently singing such lines as, "Even if the stars and moon collide, I never want you back into my life."

 The song is set in the key of G major and maintains a moderately fast tempo of 121 beats per minute in common time.
 Lovato originally wrote the song as a breakup song.
-She wanted to make it a more empowering song.
-Lovato said in an interview, "I wanted to make it more empowering.
-When I thought of the lyrics 'really don’t care', it made me think of bullying, and made me think of the LGBT community, who deal with that so often, but they accept themselves."
+She later chose to make it a more empowering song, and told Refinery29 "I wanted to make it more empowering, when I thought of the lyrics 'really don't care', it made me think of bullying, and made me think of the LGBT community, who deal with that so often, but they accept themselves."

 Critical reception

 Billboard writer Jason Lipshutz praised Lovato's "sassy" confidence on the track, which effectively showcases her "overpowering pipes".
 He also commented positively on the placement of the song on the track list, noting that "Really Don't Care" serves a "buoyant reprieve" after more emotionally heavy tracks.
 Sam Lansky of Idolator described the song as "irresistibly spunky", but found Lloyd's short feature to be superfluous.
 4Music called the song "a brilliant break-up survival anthem that sticks it to every annoying ex ever".
-On the other hand, Melinda Newman of HitFix found the song to be too generic, comparing it to Icona Pop's breakout hit "I Love It" (2012).
+On the other hand, Melinda Newman of HitFix found the song to be too generic, comparing it to Icona Pop's track "I Love It" (2012).